mrbusche/backseatfan.com/_posts/2010-08-19-legarrett-blount-punches-teammate.md

   <blockquote>
     <p>
-      &#8220;I am not disappointed whatsoever,&#8221; Jeff Fisher said. &#8220;His past is his past.
-I have great confidence in the young man that he has learned from his mistake and is very competitive.&#8221;
+      "I am not disappointed whatsoever," Jeff Fisher said.
+"His past is his past.
+I have great confidence in the young man that he has learned from his mistake and is very competitive."
     </p>
   </blockquote>